Ceelog/phpdoc-en/src/ref/pcre.md

 ### Return Values

-Returns an array indexed using the keys from the `input` array.
+Returns an array indexed using the keys from the `array` array.

 ### Examples